GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 In this section you can include the following information about your item:

 - A **detailed description** of your item.
-This helps users understand why they should to install your extension.
+This helps users understand why they should install your extension.
 Start your description with a concise statement of what your item does, so users can understand the main idea and features at a glance.
 After that provide additional details, promotional copy, update logs, and so forth.
 Be detailed but ensure it complies with the [Keyword Spam][keyword-spam] policy.
 - The **primary [category][categories]** under which your item should be listed on the web store.